VP-CLUB/ojdbc7/README.md

 # ojdbc7
 Oracle JDBC Driver for java oracle.jdbc.driver.OracleDriver ojdbc7

-(THIS ARTIFACT IS DEPRECATED, please use a official OTN in your Maven project.
+:heavy_exclamation_mark:(THIS ARTIFACT IS DEPRECATED, please use a official OTN in your Maven project.
 Notice here: https://github.com/sgrillon14/MavenSampleOracleJdbc)

 # How deploy to sonatype
 mvn clean install